yxor/facebook-bot/README.md

 ## Getting Started

-** You need the language of the account you're using to be English(US), otherwise the program will not run **
+ __You need the language of the account you're using to be English(US), otherwise the program will not run.__

 ### Prerequisites